 Proverbs 30 was written by a man known only as Agur, son of Jakeh.
 In Proverbs 30:7-8, he also makes a request of the Lord.
-He says, “Two things I request of You (Deprive me not before I die): remove falsehood and lies far from me; give me neither poverty nor riches—feed me with the food allotted to me.”
+He says, “Two things I request of You (Deprive me not before I die).
+Remove falsehood and lies far from me; give me neither poverty nor riches—feed me with the food allotted to me.”

 Here was another guy who asked God for something that would help him navigate our world.
 He wanted God to fix an apparent character flaw within himself.
 He also wanted God to give him just enough so that he wasn’t too rich so he became proud or too poor so he would have to steal and give God a bad name.
 I certainly can relate to both of these requests.
-Agur wanted to live a life that pleased God, so he asked for the tools he felt he needed to achieve it.
+Agur wanted to live a life that pleased God.
+That’s why he asked for the tools he felt he needed to achieve it.